 The NHS is offering everyone aged 5 and over the COVID-19 vaccine.

-People aged 75 and over, people who live in care homes for older people, and people aged 12 and over who have a weakened immune system, are being offered a spring booster.
+People aged 75 and over, people who live in care homes for older people, and people aged 12 and over who have a weakened immune system, are being offered a booster.

 If you've had a positive COVID-19 test, you need to wait before getting any dose of the vaccine.
 The NHS has published guidance explaining how long you will need to wait.

 If you are over 16 you can find out how to get a vaccination on the NHS website or you can visit a walk-in vaccination clinic.

 Appointments for children aged 5-16 are available at selected vaccination centres and pharmacies.
 They can be booked online on the NHS website.

 Walk-in vaccination clinics

 For the most up to date list of walk-in clinics in the Tees Valley, visit the North East and North Cumbria ICB website.

 There are a number of information leaflets and guides available with further information and advice: